 In an interview Vern gave late in life, he described the battle positions for both sides:

-"Well, you see, the change in terrain was only a matter of, sometimes feet or inches per day, sometimes, not at all - completely static.
+"Well, you see, the change in terrain was only a matter of, sometimes feet or inches per day, sometimes, not at all ... completely static.
 A gain of a few hundred yards [would] be held as a tremendous advance because we were attacking against prepared positions.
 Highly fortified.
 And they were pretty hopeless to take over unless there was great preparation taken ahead of time in the form of artillery or mortar fires [sic].
 The situation in every case until the latter stages of the war was that everyone knew where everyone was because the British took over the German trenches.
 [And the Germans took over the British trenches] ... because they were all photographed and mapped exactly to scale.
 So it was a question of adjusting the sights on the guns to lob a shell or two over.
 In fact, both sides were sitting ducks.
+That's why they had such high casualties.

 When there was what they called an offensive on a large scale, it meant using tremendous numbers of men and tremendous amounts of firepower.
-And that was why [and when the] casualties were so high."
+And that was why casualties were so high."

-While waiting to move forward near Zillebeke Lake, Vern and his men were once 'bombed' by a German aircraft flying very low.
+While waiting to move forward near Zillebeke Lake, Vern and his men were once bombed by a German aircraft flying very low.
 The bombs were dropped by hand.
-'They didn't hit anybody,' he said and the Canadians didn't shoot back because 'they didn't have orders to fire.
-Nothing,' Vern said, 'was done without orders.'
+"They didn't hit anybody," he said and the Canadians didn't shoot back because "they didn't have orders to fire.
+Nothing was done without orders."

 The battalion remained in the front line until 27th July and then returned to work parties on 8th August.
-By the fifteenth it was back in the line for seven days until relieved on the twenty-third.
-Vern and his men would leave the Salient never to return.
+By the 15th it was back in the line for seven days until relieved on the 23rd.
+Vern and his men would leave the Salient, most of them never to return.

 The Somme

 "I did experience gas in the early days on the Somme when the Germans sent over phosgene gas shells.
 And I was caught.
-We had gas masks - a flannel hood, a metal piece with a rubber piece attached that you could breathe through.
+We had gas masks - a flannel hood with a metal piece and a rubber piece attached that you could breathe through.
 Well, the result was that you had it on for about two minutes and nearly suffocated.
 You were forced to take it off.
 Early gas masks were nearly useless.
-Phosgene smells sickly sweet, something like a concentrated pear - greyish in colour, a mist."
+Phosgene smells sickly sweet, something like a concentrated pear ... greyish in colour, a mist."

-Two days later, the men of the battalion were taken by surprise on the night of the 14th-15th of September:
+Two days later, on the night of the 14th-15th September, the men of the battalion were taken by surprise:

 The following day, Vern and his men watched this and other tanks go into action for the first time.